-Referrer's Details

 Referrer's Name:

 Referrer's Agency:

 Telephone:

 Email:

 Date of Referral:

 Child's Details

 Name:

 DOB: Mosaic ID:

 Ethnicity: Gender:

 Address: Sibling(s):

 Is the child open to CSWS?
 Yes / No Is the child open to Early Help?
 Yes / No

 Does the child have a disability or SEN?
 Is the child attending an educational provision?
 (Please state) Yes / No

 What type of educational provision does the child attend?
-(Please state details of their timetable and attendance)

-What service(s) are currently working with the child?
+(Please state details of their timetable and attendance) What service(s) are currently working with

-Type of Exploitation: (please tick) CSE CCE Both CSE & CCE
+the child?
+Type of Exploitation: CSE CCE Both CSE & CCE

+(please tick) -

 Has the child experienced online abuse?
 (If yes, please state which online platforms/names) Yes / No

-Has a Child Exploitation (Toolkit) been completed (please delete) Yes / No Date of last toolkit:
+Has a Child Exploitation Assessment (Toolkit) becompleted? (please tick) een (please delete) Yes / No Date of last toolkit:

-Assessed Level of Risk: Risk Medium Risk High Risk
+Assessed Level of Risk: No I Risk Lo w Risk Medium Ris sk High Risk

 VRMP in place?
 Yes / No Has there been an FGC?
-Yes / No

-Has a Mapping Meeting taken place?
+Yes / No Has a Mapping Meeting taken place?
 Yes / No Is the child part of a peer group of children identified as being at risk of exploitation?
-Yes / No

-Has the child been discussed at MACE previously?
+Yes / No Has the child been discussed at MACE previously?
 If so, please provide a summary of previous MACE actions / interventions.
 What is the main presenting issue(s): What is happening right now for the child that you are concerned about in relation to potential exploitation? (eg. If the child is going missing, how often, where do they go missing to if known, what do missing episodes look like?)
 Consider what the associated risk(s) are.
 What concern(s) are the presenting issue(s) causing?
 What are you worried will happen to the child?
 What or who are protective factor(s) in the child's life?

-TO BE COMPLETED IN TERNALLY: Screened By: Date: Has the referral been accepted?
+TO BE COMPLETED INTERNALLY:

+Screened By: Date: Has the referral been accepted?
 Yes / No MACE Panel Date: If referral not accepted, please state why:

-Appendix 11 Radicalisation Response Checklist
+Appendix 7 Radicalisation Response Checklist